tilt-dev/tilt.build/blog/_posts/2019-11-13-local-resource.md

 Note that the `docker_build` call specifies `ignore='helloworld.proto'`.
 This is because we DON'T want an edit to that proto file to _directly_ kick off an update to our Docker image (in this case, a Live Update).
-Rather, an edit to `helloworld.proto` triggers the local resource to generate protobufs; when these protobufs appear on disk, they register as file changes and trigger a Live Update to the `hello-world` resource, i.e. they get `sync`'d to the container where `hello-world` is running.
+Rather, an edit to `helloworld.proto` triggers the local resource to generate protobufs; when the generated proto files appear on disk, they register as file changes and trigger a Live Update to the `hello-world` resource, i.e. they get `sync`'d to the container where `hello-world` is running.

 To see this pattern in action, check out [this example repo](https://github.com/windmilleng/local_resource_example).

 ## Run occasional workflows (locally or against your cluster)

-There's another class of workflow that local resource can help with; commands that are a part of your development flow, but that you run only occasionally.
+There's another class of workflow that local resource can help with: commands that are a part of your development flow, but that you run only occasionally.
 This might be a task like "ensure GKE user 'foo' exists" or "refresh my credentials" or even "blow away my database".